 emailing the Chinese Studies Office to inquire about application

 results.
-Of course a prospective TA may email questions if you cannot find the information in Frequently Asked Questions.
+Of course a prospective TA may email questions if he or she cannot find the information in Frequently Asked Questions.

-Applicants will be contacted by early June regarding the Fall 2014
+Applicants will be contacted in December regarding the Winter 2015

 TA Application results.
-All correspondence will be delievered to
+All correspondence will be delivered to

 the applicants' official university email addresses (@ucsd.edu

 To avoid delay(s) in the application process, all applicants must be

 aware of the instructions and requirements listed below when completing

 Please check back during the winter quarter for upcoming Spring 2015